DTADMI/gamehub-app/README.md

 Particles:

-- Toggle in the game settings strip: `Particles` checkbox.
+- Toggle in the Breakout settings strip only.
 - Style selector: `Sparks` or `Puff`.
-When enabled, brick hits/breaks emit the selected effect.
+When enabled, every brick hit/break emits the selected effect immediately.
 When disabled, no brick particles are drawn.
 Victory fireworks are independent and always show for a short time after clearing a level.
 - Rendering has been tuned for visibility across browsers and themes (dark/light) and uses pooled particles for performance.